-Coffee is the staple of the morning beverage.
-It’s a great way to get our caffeine kick, but it can be difficult to choose with so many different options around.
-Of course, we already know of the vast milky coffees available to us, but when you’re just looking for a simple ‘coffee,’ which should you choose?
+Coffee is a great way to get our morning caffeine kick, but it can be difficult to choose with so many different options around.

-In this guide, we will look at the differences in cappuccino vs coffee and which option is best for you.
+In this guide, we will look at the differences between coffee vs cappuccino so you can decide which option is best for you.

 Cappuccino Vs Coffee: Main Differences Explained

 Coffee and cappuccino have a lot in common.
 They're both caffeinated, they both originate from coffee beans, and they're both enjoyed around the world.
 However, even though a cappuccino is a coffee drink, it is vastly different from a regular brewed coffee.

 Let's take a closer look at the key differences between these coffee beverages: